stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 # Monitoring and Debugging

+## Debugging

 Java Virtual Machines accept connections from debuggers, which may either be on the same system, or connecting from a remote system.
 The OpenJDK includes _jdb_, a command-line debugger, and IDEs for Java include graphical debuggers.

+## Monitoring

 [Java Flight Recorder and Java Mission Control](https://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html) provide a data collection and profiling system for the OracleJDK.

+The OpenJDK also includes these tools for monitoring and diagnostics:

+- _jconsole_ - Graphical utility for monitoring and managing Java applications
+- _jinfo_ - Provides configuration information for a specified Java process
+- _jps_ - Java process viewer
+- _jstat_ - Java statistics monitoring

 # Popular Third-Party Software